How to Store & Preserve Watercolor Paintings

 Start by Using Quality Materials

-Before we get started on how to store unframed watercolor paintings, it’s a good thing to realize that, as with many things in life, the fruits of your labor are all the sweeter when you’ve given the task sufficient care and used the best quality materials during the process.
+Before we get started on how to store unframed watercolor paintings, it’s important to realize that, as with many things in life, the fruits of your labor are all the sweeter when you’ve given the task sufficient care and used the best quality materials during the process.
+For watercolor paintings, using high-standard materials such as quality paints and paper will make sure your paintings last longer.
+This will give you a strong foundation for storing these artworks.

 Use Acid-free Materials

 Acids can result in the yellowing of your watercolor paints.
 That’s why it’s important to use acid-free materials throughout the whole process, from start to finish.
-This means making sure the paper, portfolio, etc. are all acid-free products.
+This means making sure the paper, portfolio, etc., are all acid-free products.

 Keep Away From Sunlight

 Constant exposure to sunlight can lead to cracking and color fading.
-Therefore it’s always best to ensure the paints and paintings are kept in a dark environment away from sunlight.
+Therefore, it’s always best to ensure the paints and paintings are kept in a dark environment away from sunlight.
+Additionally, old fluorescent bulbs may also lead to damage to your paints due to the UV radiation they emit; consider switching to LEDs as a precaution.

 Steer Clear of Extremes in Temperature or Humidity